Skip to main content

 Local publishing for testing

-Once your artifact is published, you can test this recipe in a separate repository locally by following the instructions in the running your recipes section.
+Before you publish your recipe module to an artifact repository, you may want to try it out locally.
+Run the command in the below table to publish your recipe to your local Maven repository (which typically exists at ~/.m2/repository).
+You can then test this recipe in a separate repository locally by following the instructions in the running your recipes section.

 Publishing to artifact repositories